This post was originally published on the Mellanox blog.

 - Easiest programmability

-For more complex use cases, the SOC, such as the Mellanox BlueField DPU-programmable SmartNIC provides what appears to be the best DPU-based SmartNIC implementation option: good price performance, easy to program, and highly flexible.
+For more complex use cases, an SoC-bassed SmartNIC, such as the NVIDIA BlueField DPU provides what appears to be the best SmartNIC implementation option: good price performance, easy to program, and highly flexible.

-Focusing on how a particular vendor implements a DPU-based SmartNIC doesn’t address what it’s capable of or how it should be architected.
-NVIDIA actually has products based on each of these architectures that could be classified as DPU-based SmartNICs.
+Focusing on how a particular vendor implements a SmartNIC doesn’t address what it’s capable of or how it should be architected.
+NVIDIA actually has products based on each of these architectures.
 In fact, customers use each of these products for different workloads, depending on their needs.
 So the focus on implementation—ASIC vs. FPGA vs. SoC—reverses the ‘form follows function’ philosophy that underlies the best architectural achievements.

-Rather than focusing on implementation, I tweaked this PC Magazine encyclopedia entry to give a working definition of what makes a NIC a DPU-based SmartNIC:
+Rather than focusing on implementation, I tweaked this PC Magazine encyclopedia description to give a working definition of what makes a NIC a DPU-based SmartNIC:

 There are two things that I like about this definition.
 First, it focuses on the function more than the form.
 Second, it hints at this form with the statement, “…using its own onboard processor… to perform any combination of…” network processing tasks.
 So the embedded processor is key to achieving the flexibility to perform almost any networking function.

-You could modernize that definition by adding that DPU-based SmartNICs might also perform network, storage, or GPU virtualization.
-Also, SmartNICs are also ideally suited for telco, security, machine learning, software-defined storage, and hyperconverged infrastructure servers, not just web servers.
+You could modernize that definition by adding that DPU-based SmartNICs might also perform network, storage, security, or GPU virtualization.
+Also, SmartNICs are ideally suited for telco, cybersecurity, machine learning, software-defined storage, and hyperconverged infrastructure servers, not just web servers.

 Here I’ve defined three categories of NICs, based on their ability to accelerate specific functionality: